CompCogNeuro/sims/ch7/rl_cond/README.md

 We can also examine the weights to see what the network has learned.

 * Click on `r.Wt` and then on the `RewPred` layer unit -- you should see that there are increased weights from the A stimulus for time steps 10-14.
-You can also click `Weights Updt` in toolbar and the `Weights` tab to see the weights in a grid view.
+You can also click `Weights Update` in toolbar and the `Weights` tab to see the weights in a grid view.

 # Extinction and Second Order Conditioning